International-Data-Spaces-Association/IDSA-Rulebook/CONTRIBUTING.md

 ## Versioning
 The IDSA Rulebook will adopt an incremental and flexible update model rather than adhering to a rigid versioning scheme, as different sections will evolve at varying speeds.
 Leveraging Git as the version control system (VCS), all modifications will be fully traceable, ensuring a transparent audit trail of historical changes.
 Periodically, we will tag and publish release versions to provide a stable reference point for discussions beyond the core contributor group.

+## Non-linear layout
+The IDSA Rulebook is a non-linear document.
+Sections should reference other sections as needed and link to those referenced sections.

+Each topic of the IDSA Rulebook shall be created in its own file for easier linking and asynchronous updating.
+Additional new topics can be added.

+Please, pay attention to update the the [Readme.md](README.md), as well as [Summary.md](SUMMARY.md) if you add additional topicss or remove existing ones.
+When removing existing ones, please, check for broken references in other files.